syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Appearance.md

 ![Marker shape type image](Appearance_images/MarkerShapeType.png)

 ## Orientation
 You can change the shape of a step marker using the [Orientation](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_Orientation) property.
-The default value of this property is `Horizontal`.
+The default value of this property is `Horizontal.`
 {% tabs %}
 {% highlight XAML %}
 <Grid x:Name="grid">